Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Introduction

+A robust defense should permanently neutralize the backdoor regardless of the specific downstream task.
+Based on the identified triggers, we employ a dual-stage mitigation strategy: efficient input monitoring during inference and model purification via adversarial training to permanently cleanse the PLM.\looseness=-1

+\textbf{Our Contributions.} Combining the above methods, we propose \sys, a comprehensive framework designed to detect and mitigate transferable backdoors by exploiting the input-side invariance of triggers. \sys represents a departure from output-centric defenses, ensuring robust generalizability across varying fine-tuning scenarios.
+In summary, our main contributions are as follows:

-$\bullet$ We propose \sys, an input-centric defense framework explicitly designed to withstand the parameter shifts caused by downstream fine-tuning, ensuring applicability across diverse NLP tasks.
+$\bullet$ We identify the critical failure mode of existing output-centric defenses: the parameter shift during fine-tuning renders feature-space anomaly detection ineffective.
+To address this, we propose an input-centric defense framework, \sys, explicitly designed to withstand the parameter shifts caused by downstream fine-tuning.

 $\bullet$ We introduce a multi-trigger contrastive search algorithm that successfully bridges discrete optimization and contrastive learning, overcoming the convergence issues that have historically plagued input-side backdoor detection.

-We further design input monitoring and model purification mechanisms to protect PLMs throughout whole lifecycle.\looseness=-1
+$\bullet$ We design a dual-stage mitigation strategy that protects the PLM throughout its lifecycle.
+This includes real-time input monitoring to filter triggers during inference and a model purification mechanism via adversarial training to permanently cleanse the backdoor from the model weights.

-$\bullet$ We conducted extensive experiments that span 3 types of attacks, 15 PLMs, and 10 downstream tasks.
-The results show that \sys achieves $\geq98.3\%$ backdoor detection recall across 436 models and reduces the Attack Success Rate of backdoored models to clean models, validating its superiority over existing methods.
+$\bullet$ We conduct extensive experiments across 15 PLMs and nine downstream tasks.
+The results demonstrate that \sys achieves a backdoor detection recall of $\geq 98.3\%$ and successfully reduces the Attack Success Rate of backdoored models to levels comparable with clean models, significantly outperforming all SOTA baselines.